HactarCE/NDCell/README.md

 These are things that NDCell will probably never support, in rough order from least likely to most likely:

-- **More than 256 states** - Original plans for NDCell included up to 2^64 states, but this particular generalization has proved much harder to support than arbitrary range or number of dimensions without significantly harming memory usage and speed for automata with 256 states or fewer, which comprise the vast majority of CA. Hopefully other features like spacetime parity will be able to curb the number of states required for most automata.
+- **More than 256 states** - Original plans for NDCell included up to 2^64 states, but this particular generalization has proved much harder to support than arbitrary range or number of dimensions without significantly harming memory usage and speed for automata with 256 states or fewer, which comprise the vast majority of CA. Hopefully other features like spacetime residue will be able to curb the number of states required for most automata.
 - **[LtL] and other "continuous" CA** - Although NDCell can simulate LargerThanLife with smaller neighborhoods, continuous CA are better simulated using [GPGPU].
 [Ready] is a fantastic simulator for such automata written by the Golly Gang.
 - **Nondeterministic CA** - Nondeterministic CA are incompatible with [HashLife], which NDCell relies on for efficient simulation.
 It's possible that NDCell will support non-hashing simulation in the future, but nondeterministic CA would still require significant work to make usable.